 Barclaycard is one of the few card issuers that offers Chip-and-PIN-enabled cards, which generally ensures the card gets accepted at unattended credit card terminals in Europe (think train stations, gas stations and toll booths).
 Furthermore, this card has no foreign transaction fees.
-It also offers new applicants 40,000 bonus miles after spending $3,000 within the first 90 days of account opening, and double miles on all purchases.
+It also offers new applicants 60,000 bonus miles after spending $5,000 within the first 90 days of account opening, and double miles on all purchases.
 Miles are worth one cent as statement credits towards travel reservations.
 Finally, cardholders receive 5% of their miles back when they redeem them; these miles can be used on your next redemption.
-There is an $89 annual fee for this card that is waived the first year.
+There is an annual fee of $89 (waived first year).

 Like any good travel rewards card, the Citi Prestige offers an EMV chip and has no foreign transaction fees.
 (Full Disclosure: Citibank, Barclaycard, American Express and Chase advertise on Credit.com, but that results in no preferential editorial treatment.)
 In addition, cardholders earn 50,000 bonus points after making $3,000 in purchases within three months of account opening.
 When used for spending, you earn three ThankYou points per dollar spent on air travel and hotels, double points for dining out and entertainment expenses and one point per dollar spent on all other purchases.
 Points can be redeemed for merchandise, gift cards and electronics, among other things.
 They can also be transferred to participating hotel and airline loyalty programs.
 There is a $450 annual fee for this card.
 (You read a full review of the Citi Prestige card here.)